OpenNebula/docs/source/installation_and_configuration/authentication/ssh.rst

 Considerations & Limitations
 ============================

-Authentication method works only for interaction with OpenNebula **over CLI**.
+This authentication method works only for interaction with OpenNebula **over CLI**.

 Configuration
 =============

 This authentication mechanism is enabled by default.
-If it still doesn't work, make sure you have the authentication method ``ssh`` enabled in the ``AUTH_MAD`` section of your :ref:`/etc/one/oned.conf <oned_conf>`.
+If it doesn't work, make sure you have the authentication method ``ssh`` enabled in the ``AUTH_MAD`` section of your :ref:`/etc/one/oned.conf <oned_conf>`.
 For example:

 .. code-block:: bash